edgars-dev/edgars-dev/site/themes/hugo-creative-portfolio-theme/site/content/portfolio/mars-rover.md

 ---
 ![](/img/24f88a68abac601f1ceaf09142dac5be_preview_featured.jpeg)

 After six months I have finished Mars Rover project and build one on my own.
-It is based on [this](https://www.thingiverse.com/thing:1318414) thingiverse project.
+It is based on other [project](https://www.thingiverse.com/thing:1318414) that was published on thingiverse.
 However, I have made few improvements on mechanical part and made my own electronic control module for this RC vehicle.

 <!--more-->